 EXECUTIVE SUMMARY 2

 STATUS OF LOCAL PENSION FUNDING OVERVIEW 4

 SCOPE OF REPORT 4

 FUNDS INCLUDED IN ANALYSIS

 PUBLIC PENSION PLAN TYPE

-DATA SOURCES AND COMPARABILITY ISSUES 5
+DATA SOURCES AND COMPARABILITY ISSUES

-SECOND TIER OF BENEFITS FOR NEW HIRES AS OF JANUARY 1, 2011: PUBLIC ACTS 96-0889 AND 96-1495 6
+RECENT PENSION REFORMS

-CHICAGO TRANSIT AUTHORITY PENSION REFORM LEGISLATION 8
+CHICAGO TRANSIT AUTHORITY PENSION REFORM LEGISLATION

 EVALUATING PENSION FUND STATUS 9

-PENSION FUND STATUS INDICATORS 9
+PENSION FUND STATUS INDICATORS 10

 Funded Ratio

-Unfunded Actuarial Accrued Liabilities 11
+Unfunded Actuarial Accrued Liabilities

-Investment Rate of Return 12
+Investment Rate of Return

 CAUSES OF PENSION FUNDING STATUS CHANGE

 Sustained Investment Losses or Gains

-Benefit Enhancements 13
+Benefit Enhancements

+Benefit Reductions

-Changes to Actuarial Assumptions and Methods 14
+Changes to Actuarial Assumptions and Methods

 Employer and Employee Contributions

 LOCAL PENSION FUND STATUS INDICATORS 17

-FUNDED RATIOS
+FUNDED RATIOS 18

 Actuarial Value of Assets

 Market Value of Assets

 Unfunded Actuarial Accrued Liabilities

-Unfunded Accrued Actuarial Liabilities as a Percentage of Payroll 22
+Unfunded Accrued Actuarial Liabilities as a Percentage of Payroll

 Unfunded Accrued Actuarial Liabilities Per Capita in Chicago

 INVESTMENT RATE OF RETURN

-LOCAL PENSION FUND AGGREGATE DATA
+LOCAL PENSION FUND AGGREGATE DATA 29

-ACTIVE EMPLOYEES AND BENEFICIARIES 29
+ACTIVE EMPLOYEES AND BENEFICIARIES

-ASSETS AND LIABILITIES
+Assets and Liabilities

 Liabilities for Retiree Health Insurance Benefits (Other Post Employment Benefits)

-Revenues
+REVENUES

 Employee Contributions

-Employer Contributions and ARC
+Employer Contributions and Annual Required Contribution (ARC)

-Expenditures 56
+EXPENDITURES

-APPENDIX A: GLOSSARY 59
+APPENDIX A: GLOSSARY

 APPENDIX B: REVENUE AND EXPENDITURE DATA SOURCES 62

-APPENDIX C: SOURCES FOR FY2009 64
+APPENDIX C: SOURCES FOR FY2010 64

 APPENDIX D: CTA PENSION REFORM IN PUBLIC ACT 95-0708 66

-APPENDIX E: PENSION REFORM IN PUBLIC ACTS 96-0889 AND 96-1495 67
+ADDENDIY F. DENSION DEFORM IN DIRLIC ACTS 06.0880 AND 06.1/105 67

-EXECUTIVE SUMMARY1
+EXECUTIVE SUMMARY

-The purpose of this report is to compile and analyze basic financial data on ten major local government employee pension funds in the Chicago area.2 It explains common indicators of pension fund fiscal health and causes for change in that health.
-The report also describes recent legislation creating a second tier of pension benefits for many new public employees hired on or after January 1, 2011.
+The purpose of this report is to compile and analyze basic financial data on ten major local government employee pension funds in the Chicago area.
+It explains common indicators of pension fund fiscal health and causes for change in the health of the local funds.

-The report reviews fiscal year 2009 actuarial valuation reports and financial statements of the retirement funds for the City of Chicago (four separate funds), Chicago Park District, Chicago Public Schools, Cook County, Cook County Forest Preserve District, Metropolitan Water Reclamation District and the Chicago Transit Authority.
-Fiscal year 2009 data is the most recent audited data available for all ten pension funds.
+The report reviews fiscal year 2010 actuarial valuation reports and financial statements of the retirement funds for the City of Chicago (four separate funds - Municipal, Laborers', Police and Fire), Chicago Park District, Chicago Public Schools (Teachers' Fund), Cook County, Forest Preserve District of Cook County, Metropolitan Water Reclamation District (MWRD) and the Chicago Transit Authority (CTA).
+Fiscal year 2010 data is the most recent audited data available for all ten pension funds.

-Public Act 96-0889, enacted in April 2010, creates a new tier of benefits for many public employees hired on or after January 1, 2011, including members of the following funds analyzed in this report: Municipal, Laborers, Cook County, Forest Preserve, MWRD, Teachers' and Park Funds.
-The Act does not change employee or employer contributions.
+Public Act 96-0889, enacted in April 2010, created a new tier of benefits for many public employees hired on or after January 1, 2011, including members of the following funds analyzed in this report: Municipal, Laborers', Cook County, Forest Preserve, MWRD, Teachers' and Park Funds.
+The Act did not change employee or employer contributions.
 Over time these benefit changes will slowly reduce liabilities from what they would have been as new employees are hired and fewer members remain in the old benefit tier.
 However, Public Act 96-0889 does not guarantee the future solvency of the affected funds.
-Even with reduced benefits for new employees, the Park Fund is projected to run out of assets during the year 2025 and the Municipal and Laborers' funds are projected to deplete their assets during 2030.3
+Even with reduced benefits for new employees, the Laborers', Municipal, Park and County Funds are projected to run out of assets during the years 2035, 2030, 2025 and 2038, respectively.2

-Public Act 96-1495, enacted in December 2010, creates a new tier of benefits for public employees who become members of many public safety pension funds on or after January 1, 2011 including the Chicago Police and Fire funds.
+Public Act 96-1495, enacted in December 2010, created a new tier of benefits for public employees who become members of many public safety pension funds on or after January 1, 2011, including the Chicago Police and Fire funds.
 Unlike Public Act 96-0889, Public Act 96-1495 also changed the level of employer contributions and set a schedule for the funds to reach 90% funded by the end of 2040.
-Prior to the enactment of Public Act 96-1495, the Fire Fund was projected to run out of assets during 2021 and the Police Fund was projected to run out of assets during 2025.
+Prior to the enactment of Public Act 96-1495, the Fire Fund was projected to run out of assets during 2021 and the Police Fund was projected to run out of assets during 2025.3